 Montezuma Costa Rica

-Montezuma is a picturesque, small village, known for its off-beat, bohemian atmosphere and the stunning beauty of its beaches, rivers and waterfalls.
+Montezuma is a picturesque village, known for its bohemian atmosphere and the stunning beauty of its beaches, rivers and waterfalls.

 Itinerant artists in Montezuma

-For decades, Montezuma has drawn a multi-ethnic blend of naturalists, artists and hippies, seeking for an alternative livestyle.
-Due to its off-beat ambience Montezuma is also known in Costa Rica as Montefumar or Moctezuma.
+For decades, Montezuma has attracted a multi-cultural blend of naturalists, artists and hippies, seeking an alternative livestyle.
+Due to its off-beat character, Montezuma is also known in Costa Rica as Montefumar or Moctezuma.

 Montezuma Costa Rica

-Nestled into a landscape of true tropical paradise, Montezuma is a travel destination for any beach lover and eco-tourist.
-The small beach village is hemmed in by high cliffs overgrown with jungle where small rivers tumble down and form scenic waterfalls and natural pools.
+Nestled into a landscape of true tropical paradise, Montezuma is the travel destination for any beach lover and eco-tourist.
+The small beach village is surrounded by high cliffs, covered by jungle, where small rivers tumble down and form scenic waterfalls and natural swimming pools.
 Groups of capuchin monkeys live in the forests and are easily seen.